Relating to An American Sunrise, through these companion books, we will explore themes related to Indigenous cultures, the environment, and poetry.

 Here are the titles and descriptions for the companion books, along with suggested grade levels (which can be adapted based on level of interest and reading level).

-MIDDLE SCHOOL AND HIGH SCHOO
+MIDDLE SCHOOL AND HIGH SCHOOL

 Elatsoe by Darcie Little Badger